 At Sonos, we don’t make speakers specifically designed for your computer.
 However, if you are considering integrating your computer sound into your Sonos system, we want to help you get the most out of your products.
 With this being said, not all computers are built equal, so your mileage may vary, therefore it’s unfortunately not something Sonos can help or support you with setting up outside the general advice here.

-In this article, we are going to be focusing on the best ways to get your computer audio coming through a Sonos Playbar, Playbase, Ray, Beam, Arc, Amp, Move or Roam.
+In this article, we are going to be focusing on the best ways to get your computer audio coming through a Sonos Playbar, Playbase, Ray, Beam, Arc, Amp, Move, Roam, Era 100 & Era 300.
 To get this to work, there are two things to look at: how to connect the products and the settings needed.

-While it is possible to use these players with a PC by connecting to their line-in ports, this isn’t a recommended solution if you’re planning on doing something that requires audio/video synchronization.
+While it is possible to use these players with a PC by connecting to their line-in ports (Era models will need the USB-C adaptor), this isn’t a recommended solution if you’re planning on doing something that requires audio/video synchronization.
 There will be a minimum of a 75ms delay on the audio due to the signal processing performed on the line-in side.
 If synchronization isn’t an issue for you, you can simply connect the device to your PCs headphone or line out jack like you would a pair of regular headphones.

 Depending on the product you’re trying to connect, the method of connecting it to your computer will be slightly different.
 I’ll group the products with similar connections together to make things a bit easier to follow.